 Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact.
 Here's what you need to know.

+Looking at GDPR and how a consent management platform can affect your business is something we should all be doing.
 The battleground around customer consent versus legitimate interest is a fierce one.
 When the UK passed its GDPR standard for how companies can collect and process consumer data, it sent shockwaves throughout the world.
 Yet, it was only the first such standard.
 Canada has since issued its own standard, as has the state of California.

 Soon, updates to Apple and Google operating systems will further anonymize data, making it harder for companies to understand how users found their sites to begin with.
 This has Facebook highly concerned, given its primary revenue driver is its ad product – and without proper attribution, companies won’t be able to tell how effective an ad on Facebook, or its other properties like Instagram, really is.
+It will soon be the baseline that all companies employ a consent management platform.

 Impact of General Data Protection Regulation (GDPR) for online businesses